aftersound/thoughts/docs/data-organization-in-imagination.md

 # An imagined healthy structure for company truely cares about data.

 - a set of teams either aligned with product/business domains or be part of product/business domains, each
-  - consists of data scientists and data engineers who know the product/business domain and work closely with aligned with product/business team
+  - consists of data scientists and data engineers who know the product/business domain and work closely with aligned  product/business team
   - mines and manages data insights needed by aligned product/business domain.

 - a horizontal team which manages raw data sets, integrated data sets and insights which could be leveraged across product/business domains and all vertical data teams.